HendrikPfaff/Value-Iteration/readme.md

       if delta[iteration] < epsilon:
           break
     ```

+    To save the values of all iterations (for statistical reason), the method `write_to_csv()` can be used to create data files.

 ## Learning Process

-Now that we understand the implemented files, we can start running our value iteration algorithm to find our optimal route.
+Now that we understand the implemented files, we can start running our value iteration algorithm to find our optimal policy and values.
+The process begins with an initialization and proceeds updating in a while loop until no significant changes in the policy are made.

 ### Initializing